 The Moderator/Link Tutor need not include details of examination boards in Moderator/Link Tutor reports, as they will be included in the minutes.
 However, the Moderator/Link Tutor may wish to comment on any issues leading up to the board, such as pre-exam board meetings where the teaching teams conduct internal moderation.

 Dates for Examination boards and re-sit boards need to be approved by Cardiff Metropolitan University's Academic Board and agreed with Registry Services one year in advance.
-The Cardiff Metropolitan University Examination and Examination Board Timetables are accessible here.

 Mitigating Circumstances